Join Our Team | Columbia County Sanctuary Movement

 Desired Qualifications:

-• Juris Doctor with active NYS bar admission
+• Juris Doctor active NYS bar admission preferred

 • Excellent research, writing, analytical, and communication skills